Skip to content

 The Phillies made some strong defensive plays early to help him out, as Luzardo pitched with a lot of traffic on the bases after allowing five hits and four walks.
 Bryce Harper made a sliding grab on a pop up over his head in a crucial moment with the bases loaded in the third.
 Brandon Marsh also caught a ball while crashing into the center field wall, while Alec Bohm made several athletic grabs at third base.

 Defense can’t overcome walks, though, and Phillies pitchers issued 10.
-In addition to Luzardo’s four, Orion Kerkering and Tanner Banks walked two apiece, and Tim Mayza and José Alvarado each walked another.
+In addition to Luzardo’s four, Orion Kerkering and Tanner Banks walked two apiece, and Tim Mayza and José Alvarado had one each.
 The Cubs’ first run of the game came in the fifth on a bases-loaded walk from Kerkering that scored an inherited runner.

-Kerkering took over from Luzardo with two runners on, and walked Dansby Swanson on five pitches to load the bases.
+Kerkering took over for Luzardo in the fifth inning with two runners on, and walked Dansby Swanson on five pitches to load the bases.
 Pinch-hitter Moisés Ballesteros fell behind in the count, 0-2, but battled back to even it up.
 The payoff pitch was close, but called a ball.

 Neither Kerkering nor catcher J.T.
 Realmuto initiated an automated ball-strike challenge, forcing in a run.
 Thomson said that considering the situation, it would have been a good opportunity to challenge, and pitching coach Caleb Cotham talked to Realmuto about it afterward.

 Harper followed up Schwarber’s sixth-inning homer with a two-run shot in the eighth off Cubs reliever Riley Martin.
-But Chicago continued to add to their lead against the Phillies’ bullpen.
-They hit two homers off Mayza in the seventh inning, and tacked on another run in the eighth on a wild pitch from Alvarado.
+But Chicago continued to add to its lead against the Phillies’ bullpen.
+The Cubs hit two homers off Mayza in the seventh inning, and tacked on another run in the eighth on a wild pitch from Alvarado.

 Alvarado was removed from the game with a midback spasm, and Brad Keller entered and retired the next two batters to escape the jam.